maddaxlallatin/stockAPI/README.md

 # Stock API

 ## Overview
-The Stock API is a RESTful web service that provides financial data such as stock prices, analyst recommendations, institutional holdings, and more for various companies based on their ticker symbols.
-The API sources its data from Yahoo Finance and other financial data providers.
+The Stock API is a RESTful web service that provides financial data such as stock prices, analyst recommendations, and more for various companies based on their ticker symbols.
+The API sources its data from Yahoo Finance.

 ## Features
 - Retrieve real-time and historical stock prices.